FixelAlgorithmsTeam/FixelCourses/InstallMicroMamba.md

     - Click `Save`.
 6. Open `MambaPython`
    Run the `PythonMamba` profile from _Windows Terminal_.
-7. Validate the Environment
+7. Validate the Installation
    Run `micromamba --version` to verify installation.
    From now on auto complete using `Tab` will be available.

 The end game of the process is a single folder with 3 files: `micromamba.exe`, `PythonMamba.ps1` and `PythonMamba.png`.
 Then create a Windows Terminal profile which executes the `PythonMamba.ps1` script.

-## Install Conda Environment
+## Create a Conda Environment

 The `micromamba` command can replace `conda` in most commands.
 Yet there are subtle differences as described in [Micromamba User Guide](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html).